Lootcode-Dev/lootcode/src/problems/queuesgard/answer/problem.md

 # Answer

-There is a classic tool known to most Nodak's, and that is the Node Cipher.
+There is a classic tool known to most Queuesgardians, and that is the Queue Cipher.
 Upon further inspection, you notice it looks a lot like a calculator, but for some reason, the display always starts with a 0 and only has 3 buttons representing different operations.

 ```
 (1) Add a